-SynOligo Biotechnologies and Lumiphore Announce a Partnership to Provide [Time-Resolved] Luminescent Oligos and Assays for the Nucleic Acid Amplification Testing Market (NAAT)
+Synoligo Biotechnologies and Lumiphore Announce a Partnership to Provide [Time-Resolved] Luminescent Oligos and Assays for the Nucleic Acid Amplification Testing Market (NAAT)

-Morrisville, NC / Berkeley, CA, May 19th, 2025.
-SynOligo Biotechnologies Inc. and Lumiphore Inc. announced they have entered into a partnership to incorporate Lumiphore’s luminescent lanthanide reporter technology conjugated to SynOligo’s oligonucleotide offerings for diagnostic tests and use in life science research.
+MORRISVILLE, N.C. and BERKELEY, Calif., May 19, 2025 /PRNewswire/ -- Synoligo Biotechnologies Inc. and Lumiphore Inc. announced they have entered into a partnership to incorporate Lumiphore's luminescent lanthanide reporter technology conjugated to Synoligo's oligonucleotide offerings for diagnostic tests and use in life science research.

 The patented Lumi804-Eu Lanthanide probe at the center of this technology exhibits excellent photostability, resistance to ozone, and bright/narrow Eu(III)-centered emission at 613 nm.
 The excitation wavelength is flexible (300-400 nm), and the brightness is insensitive to changes in pH (from 2-12).
 While competitive at steady-state with standard fluors, the real advantage comes from enabling time-resolved detection.
 The long emission lifetime (716 µs) can be used to generate ultra low-background, high-throughput TR-FRET assays, eliminating wash steps and simplifying analyte preparation.